DejanKostyszyn/UniFreiburgTemplate/README.md

 ## Logo
 I downloaded the official logo from [here](https://de.wikipedia.org/wiki/Datei:Albert-Ludwigs-Universit%C3%A4t_Freiburg_2009_logo.svg).
 You can also find other formats and datatypes of the logo if you follow the link.
 ## Requirements
 Depending on your computer's operating system you must install the according distribution of [LaTeX](https://www.latex-project.org/get/).
-You also must have installes the following packages:
+You must also have installed the following packages:
 * [inputenc](https://ctan.org/pkg/inputenc)
 * [amsmath](https://ctan.org/pkg/amsmath)
 * [amssymb](https://ctan.org/pkg/amsfonts)